-Wonderful College Prep Academy engaged, consulted, and collaborated with the following educational partners before finalizing the LCAP: - Principals, Administrators, Interim Superintendent and Leadership team were consulted in January 3, 2023 through a series of meetings that have taken place on a weekly basis.
-Discussions included a review of multiple types of state and local data, progress with the LCAP goals, actions, and metrics, ATSI planning, and the development of the 2023-24 LCAP goals, actions, and metrics.
+Wonderful College Prep Academy - Lost Hills engaged, consulted, and collaborated with the following educational partners before finalizing the LCAP

+- Principals, Administrators, Interim Superintendent and Leadership team were consulted in January 3, 2023 through a series of meetings that have taken place on a weekly basis.
+Discussions included a review of multiple types of state and local data, progress with the LCAP goals, actions, and metrics, and the development of the 2023-24 LCAP goals, actions, and metrics.

 - Teachers were consulted during in-person staff development meetings and on March 3, 2023, and surveyed.
-Discussion included a review of multiple types of state and local data, progress with the LCAP goals, actions, and metrics, ATSI planning, and input for the development of the 2023-24 LCAP goals, actions, and metrics.
+Discussion included a review of multiple types of state and local data, progress with the LCAP goals, actions, and metrics, and input for the development of the 2023-24 LCAP goals, actions, and metrics.

 - Other School Personnel: were consulted in-person on Marc 24, 2023.
-Discussion included a review of LCAP goals, actions, and metrics, ATSI planning, and input for the development of the 2023-24 LCAP goals, actions, and metrics.
+Discussion included a review of LCAP goals, actions, and metrics and input for the development of the 2023-24 LCAP goals, actions, and metrics.

 - Students were consulted on May 30, 2023.
-Discussion included ATSI planning, and the development of the 2023-24 LCAP goals, actions, and metrics.
+Discussion included the development of the 2023-24 LCAP goals, actions, and metrics.

-- Parents: were consulted via survey (2/12/23 - 3/1/23) regarding ATSI Planning, and the development of the 20223-24 LCAP goals, and actions.
+- Parents: were consulted via survey (2/12/23 - 3/1/23) regarding the development of the 20223-24 LCAP goals, and actions.

-- Parent Advisory Committee (PAC) which includes parents of Unduplicated Pupils, and parents of Students with Disabilities was consulted on March 23, 2023.
-Discussion included regarding ATSI Planning, and the development of the 20223-24 LCAP goals, and actions.
+- Parent Advisory Committee (PAC) which includes parents of Unduplicated Pupils, and parents of Students with Disabilities was consulted via survey (2/12/23 - 3/1/23) and in-person on March 23, 2023.
+Discussion included regarding the development of the 20223-24 LCAP goals, and actions.

-- ELAC/DELAC/EL-PAC: was consulted on March 23, 2023.
-Discussion included regarding ATSI Planning, and the development of the 20223-24 LCAP goals, and actions.
+- ELAC/DELAC/EL-PAC: was consulted via survey (2/12/23 - 3/1/23) and in-person on March 23, 2023.
+Discussion included regarding the development of the 20223-24 LCAP goals, and actions.